pauljxtan/souffle/README.md

 mathsci
 ========
 Python modules for computational science and mathematics.
-For personal education and amusement, only standard library modules are used, and clarity is greatly emphasized over performance. __Not optimized for efficiency__.
+For personal education and amusement, only standard library modules are used, and clarity is emphasized over performance. __Not optimized for efficiency__ -- there likely exist excellent implementations of most, if not all of these routines in libraries such as __numpy__ and __scipy__.

 Documented in Epytext -- see the gh-pages branch (hosted on http://pauljxtan.github.io/mathsci) for the latest API docs.